RitterRen/QuizWebApp/README.md

 # QuizWebApp
-A web application that can get random question from database.
+A Spring MVC web application that can get random question from database.